Traverse of the Picos de Europa

 - An excellent week of mountain walking

 Close to Spain's northern coast, the Picos de Europa is a region of steep-sided valleys, isolated villages and rugged limestone peaks.
-Picking out the highlights of Picos walking, this great walking holiday makes a logical and continuous west to east traverse of the three separate massifs that comprise this dramatic mountain range.
+This great walking holiday makes a logical and continuous west to east traverse passing through the separate massifs that comprise this dramatic mountain range.
 From the pretty country town of Cangas de Onis, we hike by way of the Vegarredonda Refuge to our first objective, Pico Cotalba (2026m).
 We then descend the 1500 metre-deep Garganta del Cares, following a spectacular cliff-side path that is one of the great Picos walks.
 Climbing back up into the central massif, we overnight at a refuge beneath the awe-inspiring Naranjo de Bulnes and continue walking across a lunar landscape to the superb viewpoint summit of Torre Horcadas Rocas (2500m).
 A picturesque final day's hike to down into Espinama concludes this gem of a walking holiday.
 Mountain walkers will love the Picos and to do the region justice you need to make use of its charming mountain refuges which allow a more intimate aquaintance and a true mountain journey.

 Is this holiday for you?